 Most states require a two-thirds majority to override the governor; others require a three-fifths or simple majority.

-What’s a “pocket veto”?
+What’s a ‘pocket veto’?

 A pocket veto occurs when the governor fails to take action on a bill within a certain amount of time after the session has ended.
+However, in some states, if the governor fails to take action on a bill, it automatically becomes law.

 How can a bill carry over to the next year?